 This collection are just to get you going if you have taken a quality guide book you can delve further and if you have long enough in Dresden.
 You will discover other enjoyable attractions and locations in the Dresden area of Germany.

-Dresden is not a difficult city to navigate, once you have an eye for the place and understand the layout with the help of some local landmarks it should become pretty simple.
-You can discoverer a lot of the area on foot but be sure to stick to popular and familiar areas after dark.
-If you want to cover more ground in Dresden there are a number of modes of transportation.
+Dresden is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Dresden there are a few more options.
 Dresden has a wonderful tram network with 12 lines over a 200 km (124 mi) network.
-There are safe and reliable buses where passes can be attained to include multiple journeys.
-There is also the option to use Dresden Taxis, where you can seek local knowledge from your driver.
-Whichever way you plan to explore Dresden ensure you see as much of it as you can.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Dresden, there is also the alternative to use Dresden Taxis, where the driver can offer up local knowledge.
+What ever method you use to explore Dresden ensure you see as much of it as you can.

 If you wish to stay in Dresden for a great period you'll need a place to rest.
 Dresden offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are a business traveller ensure the hotel you decide to select has suitable facilities and is in the right area for your meetings as the traffic in Dresden may result in problems at certain times.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Dresden also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Dresden ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.